python/devinabox/README.rst

 A Compiler
 -----------

-Since you will most likely be dealing with developers this section is probably not important, but just in case you get questions about compilers, here are some suggestions.
+If you receive questions about compilers, here are some suggestions.

 OS X users should be told to download XCode from the Apple App Store **ahead of time**.
 It's on the order of a couple GiB in size, so you don't want to have